« Luke 3:7-14 | Main | Luke 3:23-38 »

 3:18.
 Such was John’s typical message when he preached to the people.
 His message was exactly in line with that of other Hebrew Prophets: the nation of Israel must turn from their disobedience and return to faithfulness to God.
 Those who did so would be used be God; those who refused would be disciplined.

 3:19.
 This message of exhortation was not for the people only, but also for Herod the tetrarch.
 This Herod was one of the sons of Herod the Great, and he ruled mainly from Jerusalem.
 Like his father, he claimed to be the King of the Jews, but was actually Idumean, and was politically, religiously, and morally corrupt.
 As Luke records, at one point Herod took Herodias, his brother Philip’s wife as his own wife.
 Aside from stealing his brother’s wife, Herodias was also Herod’s niece (Barclay 1975:36).
-Such an action was detestable, and so John rebuked Herod for this, as well as for all the evils which Herod had done.
+Such an action was detestable (Lev 18:16; 20:21), and so John rebuked Herod for this, as well as for all the evils which Herod had done.
 John, as a Prophet of God, longed to see justice restored on the earth, the wicked to be destroyed, and the Kingdom of God inaugurated.
 As many prophets had done before, John dared even to speak against the corrupt leaders and rulers of Israel, and condemn them for their immoral actions.

 3:20.
 In light of the sort of message John preached, about blessing to the faithful, and the fire of judgment to the rebellious, when John preached against Herod, the people probably expected Herod to either repent of his sin or receive divine discipline.
 However, neither happened.
-Instead, above all the other evils which Herod had done, he shut John up in prison.
-Josephus records that Herod imprisoned John because he feared John might start a rebellion (Barclay 1975:35).
+Instead, above all the other evils which Herod had done, the greatest evil of all was that he shut John up in prison.Josephus records that Herod imprisoned John because he feared John might start a rebellion (Barclay 1975:35).
 Whatever the reason, Luke does note record here what happened to John in prison, but maintains the suspense.
 Theophilus, Luke’s first reader and a high-ranking public official in the Roman Empire, certainly knew of Herod’s reputation, and also knew that most likely, John would die in prison.
 But if the Messiah was coming, and when He arrives He will overthrow wicked rulers, then maybe John would be delivered, Herod would be cast down as the King of the Jews, the Messiah would be set upon the throne, and the Kingdom would be restored.
 This incident begins a contest of power between the Rulers of the World and the Agents of God’s Kingdom (cf. 7:18-33; 9:7-9; 13:31-33; 23:8-11).

 3:21.
 Before John was arrested, while John was still baptizing, Jesus also was baptized.
 The other gospel accounts go into greater detail about this event (cf. Matt 3:13-17; Mark 1:9-11; John 1:29-34).
 Nevertheless, the context here raises a key issue: Why did Jesus need to get baptized?
 The baptism of John was a baptism of repentance (cf. 3:3).
 It was a baptism for people who had sin to turn from.
 Luke doesn’t reveal it here, but later New Testament writers explain that Jesus never sinned (2 Cor 5:21; Heb 4:15).

-Aside from this being a key verse for the doctrine of the Trinity, since all three members are present and interacting with each other, the imagery of verse 22 unmistakably points the reader back to the original creation, where God’s Spirit hovers like a bird over the surface of the waters, and from heaven, God speaks to bring about creation (cf. Gen 1:1-3).
-With such imagery, Luke shows that Jesus brings a new creation.
+After the Spirit came upon Jesus, a voice came from heaven which said, “You are My beloved Son; in You I am well pleased.”
+This is the voice of God the Father, and He indicates, in the presence of all, that Jesus is His Son, and God is proud to be His Father.
+This is a key verse for the doctrine of the Trinity, since all three members are present and interacting with each other.
+Also, the imagery of verse 22 points the reader back to the original creation, where God’s Spirit hovers like a bird over the surface of the waters, and from heaven, God speaks to bring about creation (cf. Gen 1:1-3).
+With such imagery, Luke shows that Jesus brings a new creation (Evans 2003:78; cf. Edersheim 1988:287; contra.
+Bock 1994:339).